Reconstructible graphs, simplicial flag complexes of homology manifolds and associated right-angled Coxeter groups: Introduction

 Here a generalized homology $n$-sphere is a polyhedral homology $n$-manifold with the same homology as an $n$-sphere $\S^n$ (cf.\ \cite[Section~5]{Dav0}, \cite{Dav1}, \cite[p.374]{Mu}, \cite{Qu}).
 Also detail of (virtual) Poincar\'{e} duality groups is found in \cite{Br0}, \cite{Dav0}, \cite{Dav1}, \cite{F}.

 In Lemma~\ref{Lemma:key}, we particularly note that the statement (3) is a local condition of $L$ which determines a global structure of $L$ as the statement (2).
-This implies the following theorem.
+From this observation, it seems that the following theorem holds.
+(However the proof is not so obvious.)

 \begin{Theorem} Let $\Gamma$ be a finite graph with at least 3 vertices and let $(W,S)$ be the right-angled Coxeter system associated by $\Gamma$ (i.e.\ the 1-skeleton of the nerve $L(W,S)$ of $(W,S)$ is $\Gamma$).
-If the Coxeter group $W$ is a virtual Poincar\'{e} duality group, then the graph $\Gamma$ is reconstructible.
+If the Coxeter group $W$ is an irreducible virtual Poincar\'{e} duality group, then the graph $\Gamma$ is reconstructible.
 Hence, \begin{enumerate} \item[${\rm (i)}$] if $\Gamma$ is the 1-skeleton of some simplicial flag complex $L$ which is a generalized homology sphere, then the graph $\Gamma$ is reconstructible, and \item[${\rm (ii)}$] in particular, if $\Gamma$ is the 1-skeleton of some flag triangulation $L$ of some $n$-sphere $\S^n$ ($n\ge 1$), then the graph $\Gamma$ is reconstructible. \end{enumerate} \end{Theorem}

-Here, based on this idea, we investigate a finite graph which is the 1-skeleton of some simplicial flag complex which is a {\it homology manifold} as an extension of a generalized homology sphere, and we show the following theorem.
+Here, based on this motivation, we investigate a finite graph which is the 1-skeleton of some simplicial flag complex which is a {\it homology manifold} as an extension of a generalized homology sphere, and we prove the following theorem.
+(Hence as a corollary, we also obtain Theorem~\ref{Thm1}.)

 \begin{Theorem} Let $\Gamma$ be a finite graph with at least 3 vertices. \begin{enumerate} \item[${\rm (i)}$] If $\Gamma$ is the 1-skeleton of some simplicial flag complex $L$ which is a homology $n$-manifold ($n\ge 1$), then the graph $\Gamma$ is reconstructible. \item[${\rm (ii)}$] In particular, if $\Gamma$ is the 1-skeleton of some flag triangulation $L$ of some $n$-manifold ($n\ge 1$), then the graph $\Gamma$ is reconstructible. \end{enumerate} \end{Theorem}